FEniCS/governance/people.md

 When a new Member joins the Steering Council, the following steps should be taken:
 - Announce the new Member on the FEniCS mailing list.
-- Make the new member an org owner for the FEniCS organization.
 - Add the new Member to the list in the governance repo, and if appropriate, add their affiliation to the Institutional Partner list (<https://bitbucket.org/fenics-project/governance/src/master/people.md>).